AlzPatz/yak2d/README.md

 It offers simple 2D polygon and ‘sprite’ drawing functions, in addition to flexible render path creation making use of shader effects (both inbuilt and user defined).

 Quickly create 2D games and prototypes that run on all major desktop operating systems.
 Graphics, Input, Windowing and Application Lifecycle are all provided for and managed by the framework (*just add sound*).
-Avoid the bloat of large game engines. **Do it all in code..** no GUIs.
+Avoid the bloat of large game engines (or make life a little harder for yourself).
+Whatever your opinions or preferences.
+No GUI, **DO IT ALL IN CODE..** :)

 yak2D is structured as a collection of .NET standard 2.0 class libraries, built upon the [Veldrid](https://github.com/mellinoe/veldrid) cross-platform API agnostic rendering library.
 Application windowing is handled by SDL2 via [Veldrid](https://github.com/mellinoe/veldrid).

 **Supported Desktop Platforms: Windows, Linux and OSX**

 **Supported Graphics APIs: Direct3D 11, Vulkan, Open GL, Metal**

+## Key Features
+* Customisable Rendering Pipeline
+    * Create and use Textures and Render Targets (surfaces) as  inputs and outputs wherever desired in rendering pipeline
+    * Arrange render stages in any order to create desired effects
+    * Note all Textures must be .png files
+* 2D Draw Queues
+    * Draw custom polygons from vertices or regular shapes (quads, n-sided shapes)
+    * Fill with solid colour, single or dual texturing
+    * Draw / transform into world space or screen space (based on interchangable cameras), split into layers and set depths
+    * Reuse queues or re-create each frame
+    * Queues auto-sorted and batched
+* Bitmap Font Rendering support
+    * Will parse user .fnt files
+* Use of Cameras (2D and 3D) and Viewports allow easy rendering of the same draw queue or surface from different perspectives, on differet parts of a render surface
+    * Simplifies split screen views
+* Shader Effects
+    * Blur, Bloom, Colourize, Grayscale, Mix Textures
+    * Pixellate, Static, Edge Detection, Old-Movie Reel, CRT monitor
+    * Height Map Distortion (such as shock waves)
+    * Render surfaces to 3D meshes (Phong lighting model with up to 8 lights)
+    * Easily Create Custom Shader stages, or stages with full exposure to Veldrid objects
+* Input
+    * Exposes keyboard, mouse and gamepad input via an abstraction over Veldrid / SDL2

 ## Documentation